julianvilas/hackPyrateBus/README.md

 ## Installation

-From the root of the cloned repo you can install `bphelpers` running:
+From the root of the cloned repo you can install `hackPyrateBus` running:

 ```bash
 # from the root of the cloned repo